James Blackburn (architect)

 On 3 May 1841 he was pardoned, whereupon he entered private practice with James Thomson, another a former convict.
 Among the notable constructions of the firm was the swing Bridgewater Bridge completed in 1849.
 After that project, Blackburn and his family moved to Melbourne, where in addition to resuming his architect career and pursuing other business interests, he became city surveyor.
 His most notable effort in this role was the conception and design of a water supply system for Melbourne which drew from the Yan Yean Reservoir.
 Three years later, on 3 March 1854, Blackburn died of typhoid, with five of his ten children, eight of which had been born in Australia, surviving him.

 Life

-Blackburn was born on 10 August 1803 in Upton, West Ham, Essex, England.
+Blackburn was born on 10 August 1803 in Upton, West Ham, England.
 He was the third son born in a family of five children, four boys and one girl.
 His father and all of his brothers were scalemakers.
 At the age of 23, he was employed by the Commissioners of Sewers for Holborn and Finsbury and later on became an inspector of sewers.
-In 1833, suffering economic hardship, he forged a cheque for which he was convicted and transported to Van Diemen’s Land (Tasmania).
+In 1833, suffering economic hardship, he forged a cheque for which he was convicted and transported to Tasmania.

 Blackburn was listed as a civil engineer and surveyor on the journey to Tasmania and was assigned to the Roads Department under Roderic O’Connor, a wealthy Irishman who was the Inspector of Roads and Bridges at the time.